 - pool heaters

-If plans are not needed, you can get residential mechanical permits online through Development Hub.
+If plans are not needed, you can get residential mechanical permits and pay for permits on Development Hub PDX.
 If you are hiring a contractor, they should already be set up in our system to pull the permit for you.

 Permits not available online:

 - Install generators